10 Best Exhaust Pipe Connector Gaskets

 Exhaust gaskets live in one of the harshest environments on a vehicle.
 Header and manifold gaskets can see temperatures well above 1,000 degrees Fahrenheit, while downstream flange gaskets still endure several hundred degrees of sustained heat plus thermal shock every time the engine starts and cools.

 Graphite gaskets excel at conforming to imperfect flanges and resisting heat.
 They are often used in donut-style applications because graphite compresses evenly without cracking.
 Reinforced fiber gaskets blend heat-resistant fibers with binders to create an affordable seal for standard flanges, though they can harden and become brittle after years of service.
-Multi-layer steel or embossed metal gaskets provide the highest clamp-load retention and are less likely to blow out under pressure, making them ideal for performance builds or heavy-duty trucks.
+Multi-layer steel or embossed metal gaskets provide the highest clamp-load retention and are less likely to blow out under pressure, making them a strong match for performance builds or heavy-duty trucks.

 Installation and Surface Preparation